-Also, if predictions are correct about the popularity of certain styles of beards in 2015, they’re going to be the coolest fashion accessory this spring, scorching hot in popularity this summer and keeping plenty of facial features warm this fall and winter.
+Also, if predictions are correct about the popularity of certain styles of beards, they’re going to be the coolest fashion accessory in the coming years, scorching hot in popularity this summer and keeping plenty of facial features warm this fall and winter.
 In fact, it’s probably a good idea to familiarize yourself with words such as ‘yeard‘, ‘beard-wearing hipsters’ and ‘lumber-sexuals’ if you want to catch up with the fashion masses that are sprouting facial hair.

 Beard Trends 2015: What Works and What Doesn’t

-And, although most types of beards are currently trendy, it is still a good idea to consider the following factors before you decide exactly what you want to do with your facial hair for the rest of 2015.
+And, although most types of beards are currently trendy, it is still a good idea to consider the following factors before you decide exactly what you want to do with your facial hair.